Skip to content

 11. Climate risks assessment available?

-The company has disclosed a comprehensive analysis of the company's risks and opportunities due to climate change.
+The company has disclosed a comprehensive climate risk assessment, including potential metrics, targets, risks, and opportunities associated with climate change.

 • Landbank, maps and traceability Landbank, maps and traceability